The Great Barrington Rudolf Steiner School is delighted to announce that, after a nationwide search, the school’s new director will be Dr. Sue Das.

 Commenting on her appointment as Great Barrington Rudolf Steiner School Director, Dr. Das writes, “In my own life, I strive to be a global citizen and have been blessed with truly remarkable teachers.
 These authentic relationships and experiences, coupled with my own sense of calling in my work, have brought me to this unique haven that is the Steiner School.
 I have seldom seen the absolute and pure joy, excitement, commitment and passion for education that I’ve seen at Steiner.
 As the Director, I am looking forward to being part of the Steiner School fabric – to grow and learn alongside the community, as well as continue the work of educating the ‘whole child’ in the 21st century.”

-The Steiner School will host a “Meet the Director” event on Saturday, December 8 at 3pm.
-All current and prospective families and interested members of the community are invited to meet Dr. Das to learn more about her vision for the school.
+The Steiner School will host “Education: There is an Alternative!” on Saturday, February 2, 3pm at the Hudson Area Library, 51 North 5th Street in Hudson, NY.
+Area families and interested members of the community are invited to meet Dr. Das to learn more about Waldorf education worldwide, and the Steiner School’s Waldorf education in the three-corners area convenient to Berkshire County, MA, Columbia County, NY and Litchfield County, CT.
 Dr. Das will formally begin her role as school director on July 1, 2019.

 Waldorf Education in the Berkshires